 IBM ContextForge — The Open-Source Federation Winner

 ContextForge federates MCP servers, A2A agents, and REST/gRPC APIs into a single unified endpoint.
-It’s the most popular open-source MCP gateway by stars.
+It’s the most popular open-source MCP gateway by stars and is approaching 1.0 GA with aggressive security hardening.

 What makes it stand out: